vatesfr/xen-orchestra/docs/smart_backup.md

 # Smart backup

-There is two ways to select which VMs will be backup:
+There are two ways to select which VMs will be backed up:

 1. Multiple VM selector
 1. Smart backup

-Picking VMs manually can be a limitation if you environment is moving fast (ie having new VMs you need to backup often).
-Because you needed to edit the previous job and add it.
+Picking VMs manually can be a limitation if you environment is moving fast (i.e. having new VMs you need to backup often), Because you needed to edit the previous job and add it.

-But thanks to *smart backup*, you have now more flexibility: you won't select specific VMs, but VMs status/tag/placement **at the time backup job will be executed**.
+But thanks to *smart backup*, you now have more flexibility: you won't select specific VMs, but VMs status/tag/placement **at the time backup job will be executed**.
 Let's see some examples!

 ## Backup all VMs on a pool